Roadside Assistance and Accident Information

 Sam’s Club, and AARP offer roadside assistance plans for a small charge added to other membership plans.
-Often these plans are contracted to national roadside assistance providers such as Road America.
+Often these roadside assistance plans are contracted to national roadside assistance providers such as Road America.

 The American Automobile Association, AAA, gives you the choice of a tow to the nearest repair facility, or to another location of your choice within a specified distance.
 AAA also offers similar roadside assistance to Road America and other companies.

 Through Your Insurer

 Ask your insurance company about optional add-ons for roadside assistance on your auto policy.
 You may see emergency roadside service or towing listed when you go through the quote process.
 It’s typically free or costs just a few dollars per period.
-Most insurers offer these types of plans, so be sure to ask and compare pricing between your insurer and an outside service.
+Most insurers offer these types of roadside plans, so be sure to ask and compare pricing between your insurer and an outside service.
 Also make sure you’re not overlapping coverage and paying more than you need.

 The services offered by most roadside assistance companies run the gamut from the very small to the quite considerable.
-In cases where motorists have accidentally locked their keys inside their cars, need towing assistance, have run out of gas, or just have a flat tire, roadside assistance can help.
+In cases where motorists have accidentally locked their keys inside their cars, need towing assistance, have run out of gas, or just have flat tires, roadside assistance can help.

 - Most companies provide towing services, but some have different towing allowances.
 These are the distances that said companies’ tow truck will tow a stranded motorist’s car to the nearest service station for a flat fee.
-If a company’s tow truck must tow the vehicle beyond their limits, they will usually then charge an extra dollar amount per additional mile.
+If a company’s tow truck must tow the vehicles beyond their limits, they will usually then charge an extra dollar amount per additional miles.